What They Do

 - Hospitality Manager’s Development Course

-The minimum required education to apply for this position is the completion of the provincial requirements for Grade 11 or Secondaire V in Canada.
+The minimum required education to apply for this position is the completion of the provincial requirements for Grade 11 or Secondaire V in Quebec, including Grade 11 general (workplace) math or math 514 in Quebec.
 Foreign education may be accepted.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at an Air Force Wing in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.